What are the shared vCPU server plans?

 Why has the disk partition remained the same after rescaling?

-Can I virtualize further on cloud servers, or rather is nested virtualzation possible?
+Can I run virtual machines on cloud servers, or rather is nested virtualization possible?

 No, this is not possible on cloud server.